 Also Mrs Catherine Price youngest daughter of the above Dr Halley who died November the 10th 1765 aged 77 years and Mr Henry Price her husband.

 In 1666 ‘An Act for Burying in Wool Onely’ was introduced to promote the woollen trade and reduce imports of linen.
 It was reintroduced in 1678 as ‘An Act for Burying in Woollen’.
 It required the dead, with the exception of plague victims and the destitute, to be buried in pure English wool.
 Those who ignored it and were buried in linen were subject to a fine of five pounds.
 The St Margaret burial registers record very few individuals being buried in linen.
 Between 1678 and 1754 just four individuals are listed.
 One of these was Halley’s daughter Margaret, for whom the fine was paid.
-Katherine (who died in 1765) was also buried in linen, but there is no mention of a fine.
+Catherine (who died in 1765) was also buried in linen, but there is no mention of a fine.
 The act was generally ignored after 1770 but remained in force until 1814.

 John Pond was the first of the Astronomers Royal to retire rather than die in office.
 Afflicted by ill health, he resigned with effect from 30 September 1835.
 As a possible omen of things to come, his resignation coincided with the reappearance of Halley’s Comet which had last been seen in 1758.
 It was observed from the Observatory on various dates between 28 August and 9 November 1835 (click here to view the published observations).